dramforever/be5flf/README.md

 # be5flf

 A FIGlet font suitable as a banner font in VSCode.
 By be5invis.
-I just made this a `.flf` file.
+I just made it an `.flf` file.

 *The following are just some notes, not proper documentation.
 Sorry.*